 Their artwork has been exhibited throughout the San Francisco Bay Area and New Mexico, as well as in New York City, Massachusetts, Oklahoma, Texas, Puerto Rico, and the United Kingdom.
 They have been included in exhibitions at such venues as The International Print Center of New York (NYC), The Lab (San Francisco), Gallery Ex Libris/Bird & Beckett (San Francisco), FICTILIS (Oakland, CA), SITE Santa Fe (NM) , University of New Mexico Museum of Art (Albuquerque), Trapdoor Projects (Albuquerque), The Citadel (San José, CA), and El Arsenal de la Marina (San Juan, PR).

-They hold an MFA in Art Practice with a dual emphasis on Printmaking and Painting from the University of New Mexico, and a Bachelor of Arts degree in Painting, Drawing and Printmaking from San José State University in California.
+They hold an MFA in Art Practice with a dual emphasis in Printmaking and Painting from the University of New Mexico, and a Bachelor of Arts degree in Painting, Drawing and Printmaking from San José State University in California.

 They reside in Albuquerque, New Mexico.